ucb-stat133/stat133-fall-2017/syllabus/policies.md

 - Don't wait until the last minute to submit your assignment.
-- __No late assignments__ will be accepted, for any reason, including, but not limited to, Internet congestion, system crashes, natural disasters, theft, medical emergencies, personal crisis,theft or any extraordinary circumnstances (e.g. illnes, exhaustion, mourning, loss of internet connection, bCourses is down, broken computer).
+- __No late assignments__ will be accepted, for any reason, including, but not limited to, Internet congestion, system crashes, natural disasters, theft, medical emergencies, personal crisis, theft or any extraordinary circumnstances (e.g. illnes, exhaustion, mourning, loss of internet connection, bCourses is down, broken computer).
 Don't ask.
 I won't be sympathetic.
 Plan ahead and pace yourself.
 - The homework assignments will get substantially more difficult as we